 I’ve never acted in anything before, but I’m really interested.
 Should I audition?

 Absolutely!
 Many of our members had little or no acting experience before trying out for one of our shows.
 Auditions take place in a friendly and relaxed atmosphere, and if you have questions about anything you can always ask.
 HPCP auditions are a lot of fun, and a good way to meet new people.

 Should I bring a resume and/or a headshot?

 It’s not necessary.
 We will give you a form to fill out that asks for relevant information, and someone will take your photo.

 What does ‘open casting’ mean and why are you committed to it?

-Open casting means that, whenever possible, we will consider any actor for any role.
-We routinely cast people of color in roles that were written as white, women in roles that were written for men, trans or nonbinary actors in roles that were written as cisgender, and so on.
-We want our casts to reflect the diversity of our community.
-For some shows, or for certain characters, it is sometimes crucial to the plot or the themes that they be cast as written, and in those cases we will specify the requirements in the character descriptions.
+Open casting means that we will consider any actor for any part.
+We routinely cast people of color in roles that were written as white, women in roles that were written for men, trans and nonbinary actors in roles that were written as cisgender, and so on.
+For some shows, or for certain characters, it is sometimes crucial to the plot or the themes that they be cast as written, and in those cases we specify the requirements in the character descriptions.
 Otherwise, we encourage all actors to try out for any part they are interested in.

 How will I find out whether I’ve been cast?